chiliang7/fpl_dags/README.md

 ## Schedule

-Both `update_player_table` and `update_player_histories` are running at daily cadence so that we can have the fresh data everyday while the `update_fixture_tables` runs on Thursday and Friday because, there is usually when a new week game starts.
+Both `update_player_table` and `update_player_histories` are running at daily cadence so that we can have the fresh data everyday while the `update_fixture_tables` runs on Thursday and Friday because, this is usually when a new week game starts.

 </details>